 Existing Policies Changes Reason

-Company's Manual of Amendment of the Company's To improve the Company's
+Company's Manual of Amendment of the To improve the Company's

-Corporate Governance Manual of Corporate corporate governance
+Corporate Governance Company's Manual of cor porate governance

-Governance to incorporate practices.
+Corporate ( Governance to pra ctices.

-revisions required by SEC

-Memorandum Circular No. 4,

-Series of 2012 and to be more

-consonant with the SEC

-Revised Code of Corporate

-Governance.

-Approval of the Board Audit Adoption of a new charter To assist the Board in making

-Committee Charter audit decisions effectively and

-in a timely manner.
+incorporate revis sions

+required by SEC Memorandum Circular No. 9, Series of 2014.
+Implementation of the Approval and Decision Matrices of Authority Adoption of Approval and Decision Matrices of Authority To identify and limit approval and decision-making authority within the Group.
+Approval of the Board Audit Committee Charter Adoption of a new charter To assist the Board in making audit decisions effectively and in a timely manner.
+Whistleblowing Policy Adoption of a new policy To provide an avenue for directors and employees to report on illegal or unethical conduct committed in relation to the Company.